shpak86/tcp_scanner/README.md

 Elapsed time:  0.03s
 ```

-If you scan unreachable hosts, ports are not added to `closed` list.
-You can set timeout time using `timeout` argument in `TCPScanner` constructor.
-By default timeout is 100ms.
+Sometimes you can not get response from the host or from specified port because of firewall or IDS.
+In this case port will be marked as `closed`.
+To define connection establishment timeout you should use `timeout` argumnet in the constructor.
+By default, timeout is 100ms.

-Scan below elapsed about 900 ms because it scans 3 ports with 300ms timeout.
+Scan in the following example elapsed about 900 ms because it was scanned 3 ports of the unreachable host with 300ms timeout.

 ```dart
 import 'package:tcp_scanner/tcp_scanner.dart';